Tape (2001 film): Critical reception

 The reviews of the film have been generally favorable; it currently holds a 77% rating on Rotten Tomatoes based on 100 collected reviews, the critical consensus reads: "Tape's stagebound feel is balanced by the engrossing psychodrama of its storyline, which allows a committed cast to shine."
 It has a weighted average score of 71 out of 100 on Metacritic.

-Film critic Roger Ebert said "Tape made me believe that its events could happen to real people more or less as they appear on the screen, and that is its most difficult accomplishment" and gave this film 3.5 stars out of 4, concluding that "for audiences they are stimulating; for other filmmakers, instruction manuals about how to use the tricky new tools."
+Film critic Roger Ebert said "Tape made me believe that its events could happen to real people more or less as they appear on the screen, and that is its most difficult accomplishment" and gave this film three and a half out of four stars, concluding that "for audiences they are stimulating; for other filmmakers, instruction manuals about how to use the tricky new tools."

 Stephen Holden of The New York Times called the film "incisive" and praised the cast for giving "the most psychologically acute performances of their film careers".

-Entertainment Weekly critic Owen Gleiberman gave the film an A- and wrote "in Tape, Ethan Hawke releases his inner actor, and it's a kick to see."
+Entertainment Weekly critic Owen Gleiberman gave the film an A− and wrote "in Tape, Ethan Hawke releases his inner actor, and it's a kick to see."